Android-PowerUser/Free_Play_Console/README.md

 A class action lawsuit might also be possible, and the Testers Community could be a target group for this.
 Warning letters are also conceivable.

 Unfortunately, I'm not a lawyer and can't assess the risk of mass countersuits, abuse of rights by Alphabet, protracted proceedings, and associated costs.
-If you're one of them, please take action, regardless of your country!
+If you're a lawyer, please take action, regardless of your country!